Drew Waters Player Props: Royals vs. Mets

 Drew Waters At The Plate

-- Waters has four doubles, three triples, four home runs and 11 walks while batting .236.
+- Waters has four doubles, three triples, five home runs and 12 walks while hitting .238.

-- Waters has picked up an RBI in 24.5% of his games this season, with two or more RBI in 6.1% of his games.
-He has also driven in three or more runs in one contest.
+- Waters has had an RBI in 13 games this year (26.0%), including three multi-RBI outings (6.0%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.